A BRIEF BIOGRAPHY OF WILLIAM TYNDALE

 By Tim Lambert

 The Early Life of Tyndale

 William Tyndale was a great Christian of the 16th century.
 Little is known about his childhood.
 Tyndale was born about 1494 in Gloucestershire.
 He came from a family of landowners and wool merchants.
 We also know that Tyndale had two brothers.
-The family were well off and William was educated.
+The family was well off and William was educated.
 In 1515 he was at Oxford University.
 Tyndale began studying theology.
-However he was appalled that studying the subject did not involve reading the Bible!
+However, he was appalled that studying the subject did not involve reading the Bible!
 At that time the Church greatly neglected the Bible.
-Many of the clergy were woefully ignorant of the Bible.
-William Tyndale was a God fearing man and he began studying the Bible himself and teaching some of his fellow students from it.
+Many of the clergymen were woefully ignorant of the Bible.
+William Tyndale was a God-fearing man and he began studying the Bible himself and teaching some of his fellow students from it.